News Releases |

-Encyclopedia OnlineThe Canadian Mennonite Encyclopedia Online began in 1996 as a project of the Mennonite Historical Society of Canada.
+The Canadian Mennonite Encyclopedia Online began in 1996 as a project of the Mennonite Historical Society of Canada.
 It was intended to be a dynamic source of information about the Anabaptist-Mennonite groups in Canada.
 It emerged from a congregational database created by Marlene Epp for the Mennonites in Canada history series.
 Later the Society obtained permission from Herald Press in Scottdale, PA to copy and modify entries on the four-volume Mennonite Encyclopedia published in the 1950s, and a supplemental fifth volume published in 1990.
 In 2005 two partners -- the Mennonite Brethren Historical Commission and the Mennonite Church USA Historical Committee -- joined the project, and expanded it to become a English-language Global Anabaptist Mennonite Encyclopedia Online (GAMEO).
-Later, both Mennonite Central Committee and Mennonite World Conference also became partners in the project.
-In 2009 the Encyclopedia contained over 14,000 articles, including all articles from the print encyclopedia.
+Later, Mennonite Central Committee, the Mennonite World Conference and the Institute for the Study of Global Anabaptism also became partners in the project.
+In 2015 the Encyclopedia contained over 15,000 articles, including all articles from the print encyclopedia.

 In 1999 the Mennonite Historical Society of Canada, with the financial assistance of Mennonite Central Committee Canada, undertook a multi-year project on the "Divergent Voices of Canadian Mennonites."
 These have included both academic conferences and published monographs.
 Check Divergent Voices for further information.

-Who Are the Mennonites?Follow this path for an introduction to the Mennonite community in Canada.
+Follow this path for an introduction to the Mennonite community in Canada.
 What do all Mennonites believe?
 Why are there differences between various Mennonite groups?
 Where are the largest Mennonite communities in Canada?
 What's the difference between "Russian" Mennonites and "Swiss" Mennonites?
 Does one need to be born into a Mennonite community to become a Mennonite?
 Are the Amish related to the Mennonites?
 What about the Hutterites?

 In 2004 the Mennonite Historical Society of Canada began to present, annually, an "Award of Excellence."